imranariffin/aiotaskq/README.md

 ## Tests

-In other terminal
+In another terminal

 ```bash
 ./docker.sh
 ```

-In main terminal
+In the main terminal

 ```bash
 source ./activate.sh